gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    SCTP Handshake is strictly compliant to {{RFC9260}}.

-   As soon the SCTP Association has entered the SCTP state PROTECTION PENDING as defined by {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}
-   the DTLS handshake procedure is initiated by the endpoint that has initiated the SCTP association.
-The initial DTLS handshake SHALL use DCI = 0;
+   As soon the SCTP Association has entered the SCTP state PROTECTION PENDING as defined by {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} the DTLS handshake procedure is initiated by the endpoint that has initiated the SCTP association.
+The initial DTLS handshake or as a result of a SCTP association restart SHALL use DCI = 0;

    The DTLS endpoint will send the DTLS message in one or more SCTP user message depending if the DTLS endpoint fragments the message or not {{dtls-user-message}}.
 The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
-Note: If the DTLS implementation support configuring a MTU larger than the actual IP MTU it could be used as SCTP provides reliability and fragmentation.
+Note: If the DTLS implementation support configuring a MTU larger than the actual IP MTU it MAY be used as SCTP provides reliability and fragmentation.

-   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted the Association is validated (see {{protocol_overview}}) by handshaking PVALID chunks inside DTLS CHUNK payload.
+   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted the keying material is installed for the DTLS chunk.
+This then triggers validated of the association establishment (see
+   {{protocol_overview}}) by handshaking PVALID chunks inside DTLS CHUNK payload.

    Once the Association has been validated, then the SCTP association is informed that it can move to the PROTECTED state.